 Do they us xyz in the ingredients?
 This is not health food.
 If you are looking for the purest of ingredients rather than an occasional dessert, move on.
-They still use ingredients like straight up sugar, corn syrup solids and soy lecithin (all non-GMO as noted), but the non-dairy ice creams are carrageenan-free (except for the Coffee Caramel Fudge)!
+But they are carrageenan-free (except for the Coffee Caramel Fudge)!

 Are they “allergen safe”?
 With highly sensitive milk allergies (and other food allergies) I would use caution with Ben & Jerry’s Non-Dairy Frozen Dessert.
 Hannah inquired on site and they do use the same equipment for both their non-dairy and dairy-based ice cream flavors.
-The lines do receive a very thorough and complete washout between batches, which may be enough for those who are vegan, lactose intolerant, or who have a milk allergy that isn’t overly sensitive to trace amounts of dairy.
-For my gluten-free friends, only the Chunky Monkey is made without gluten (the cookie and brownie flavors contain wheat flour while the coffee one contains barley), and so I’m guessing that cross-contamination with gluten could be a real possibility in all flavors.
+The lines receive a very thorough and complete washout between batches.
+This may be enough for those who are vegan, lactose intolerant, or who have a milder milk allergy.
+For my gluten-free friends, only the Chunky Monkey is made without gluten (the cookie and brownie flavors contain wheat flour while the coffee one contains barley).
+I’m guessing that cross-contamination with gluten could be a real possibility in all flavors.
 Nonetheless, Ben & Jerry’s is reportedly in the process of exploring gluten-free options for the future.

 Certifications: Ben & Jerry’s Non-Dairy Ice Cream is Certified Vegan, Certified Fair Trade, and Non-GMO Verified.